We Made the Front Page of the Five Star Journal! Click on the picture to read the newsletter!

 PLEASE DO NOT GO TO CLASSROOMS WITHOUT CHECKING IN AT THE FRONT WINDOW.
 If you wish to visit the classroom or speak with the teacher, please call to make an appointment.
 This includes before and after school.
 Teachers have a very limited time to plan and prepare for instruction and dropping in can be disruptive.

 Students other than currently enrolled at Hulstrom K-8 are not allowed to visit classrooms.
 THIS IS FOR THE SECURITY OF ALL CHILDREN IN OUR SCHOOL.

 Classroom parent volunteers (who volunteer on a weekly basis) will be asked to attend a one-time volunteer orientation provided through PTA.
-This would need to be completed before actually volunteering in the classroom.

 Inclement Weather: On bad weather days students will enter the front of the building.